eastmaels/steemblog.github.io/_posts/account/deanliu/2017-01-25_a-tale-of-two-new-years-and-a-happy-lunar-new-year-of-rooster-to-all-of-you.md

 - - -

-This page is synchronized from the post: [A tale of two new years and a happy lunar new year of rooster to all of you!](https://steemit.com/@deanliu/a-tale-of-two-new-years-and-a-happy-lunar-new-year-of-rooster-to-all-of-you)
+This page is synchronized from the post: ['A tale of two new years and a happy lunar new year of rooster to all of you!'](https://steemit.com/@deanliu/a-tale-of-two-new-years-and-a-happy-lunar-new-year-of-rooster-to-all-of-you)